ayo-codes/intro-to-apis-course/course-notes.md

 ### Video 6 - RESTful API Constraint Scavenger Hunt

+# My Notes

+Constraints that define RESTful
+- Client Server Architecture
+- Statelessness
+- Layered System
+- Cacheability
+- Uniform Design
+- Code on Demand

+Your programme using  will make a request to the server using http for a resource.
+It will be stateless( the server does not remember anything about the particular client) and if you want to include log-in/authentication to maintain state you will need to put that in the header

+Almost Every form of data is a resources and a collection.
+Most things you want your application will be CRUD - Create , Reading , Update , Delete.

 * [Wikipedia - Representational State Transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)

 ## Unit 2 - Exploring APIs